 Paul Miles, CEO and Executive Director at BUSY At Work, has been with BUSY since January 2007, initially as Deputy CEO and then appointed as CEO in late July 2012.
 Paul has a degree in Law from Cardiff University, Wales, however retrained as an accountant within the energy industry and is a Fellow of the Association of Chartered Certified Accountants (ACCA).
 In between leaving the energy industry and joining BUSY, Paul worked within the financial services sector for major banking and insurance organisations in both Australia and the UK.
 Paul is also very proud to be the Vice Chair of the Australian Industry Trade College.

-Danielle began working with WorldSkills Queensland in 2010 and is currently the Executive Officer and Co-Chair of the Brisbane Region, WorldSkills Queensland.
 Originally from the United States, Danielle claims a diverse working background both here and overseas.
 Having lived in Japan for three years through the Japanese Exchange Teaching (JET) Programme, Danielle firmly believes in the Queensland Overseas Foundation (QOF) and what it has to offer.
+Delivering WorldSkills Queensland programs for over 5 years, Danielle now finds training solutions for businesses & organisations with TAFE Queensland.
 An active member in her local community of Logan, Danielle holds a Bachelor of English with a minor field of study in Environmental Science from the University of Southern Maine.
 Danielle joined the QOF Board of Governors in 2016.

 Carol Webb is a consultant in Technical and Vocational Education and Training and has previously served as the Assistant Director-General, TAFE Queensland in the Queensland Department of Education, Training and the Arts.
 In this role she was responsible for TAFE policy and TAFE organisational improvement.
 Carol was also previously CEO of regional and metropolitan TAFE institutes and was a member of a range of government and industry bodies including the Australian Qualification Framework Council.